• Skip to primary navigation

 It’s hard to find a decent tomato sauce at the store.
 Many are full of sugar, high in sodium, and contain unnecessary fillers and preservatives.

 The solution?
 Make this oven-roasted tomato sauce right at home!
-You’ll be amazed how simple it is to prep, and the flavor is so much better than anything you could get from the store.
+You’ll be amazed at how simple it is to prep, and the flavor is so much better than anything you could get from the store.

 If you’ve never tried roasting your tomatoes, you’re in for a treat.
 Roasting them intensifies their taste, which means your sauce will have a rich, complex flavor you just can’t get from cooking it on the stove!